Positive Impacts of Dual Language Programs

-At Participate Learning, we’ve seen the many advantages of dual language programs in practice among educators and students across the U.S. In this post, we’ll describe some of the benefits in detail.
+At Participate Learning, our dual language programs provide students with authentic, immersive instruction from native speakers of Spanish or Mandarin.
+Over time, we’ve seen the many advantages of dual language programs in practice among educators and students across the U.S. Read on for five specific benefits of dual language education.

 Increased Cognitive Dexterity and Problem-solving Skills

-Having to mentally juggle more than one language is a challenging activity but one that brings plenty of rewards later in life.
-Neuroscience research has shown that studying a second language increases brain density and cognitive skills, as well as protecting against Alzheimer’s and other cognitive impairments.
+From the beginning of their educational journeys, students in dual language programs are asked to mentally juggle more than one language at a time.
+While it can be challenging at first, it brings plenty of rewards later in life.
+Neuroscience research has shown that studying a second language increases brain density and cognitive skills, as well as protecting against Alzheimer’s disease and other cognitive impairments.

-Dual language programs may also act as a signal to colleges and universities that these students have not only excelled academically but have done so with the added challenge of learning another language at the same time.
+Dual language programs also act as a signal to colleges and universities that these students have not only excelled academically but have done so with the added challenge of simultaneously learning another language.
 In fact, bilingual adults tend to have higher average salaries and greater career opportunities than people who speak only one language.

 Learning a new language is about far more than just acquiring new vocabulary; it gives students a better understanding of a new culture.
 They will learn about everything from societal norms to history and local cuisine along the way.
 Language allows us to understand each other in everyday interactions but also gives us insights about the culture of a country and its people.

-Educating students to be more culturally aware through dual language programs has the additional benefit of teaching them about global citizenship.
-It will show students other cultures outside of their own experiences, and help them to become more curious and empathetic about the wider world and people from different backgrounds.
+Educating students to be more culturally aware through dual language programs has the additional benefit of teaching them about global leadership.
+It exposes students to other cultures outside of their own experiences, and help them to become more curious and empathetic about the wider world and people from different backgrounds.

 Strengthen Self-perception and Identity

-Language is at the very core of our identity: it’s how we relate to our past, our family, our culture and our upbringing.
-It’s important to remember that while dual language programs teach students a new language, they do so while also building upon their native one.
+Language is at the very core of our identity.
+It’s how we relate to our past, our family, our culture, and our upbringing.
+It’s important to remember that while dual language programs teach students a new language, they do so while building upon their native one.

 There is enormous value in retaining a strong grip on one’s identity.
 It is a huge boost to self-esteem and helps students remain connected to their own culture even while they experience a new one.
-Dual language education empowers students as well.
-Becoming bilingual allows students to strengthen their voice in their first language.
-At the same time, they develop a voice in their second language.
+The process of becoming bilingual through dual language education empowers students.
+As they strengthen their voice and identity in their first language, they also develop their voice in the second language.